Chopin1983/Readme.md/README.md

 ##  Terminy produktu
 - Create table -> Positions, Products, Employee, Transaction in this order.
-- Insert values into these tables using INSERT INTO for Position, and BULK INSERT for the rest.
+- Insert values into these tables using INSERT INTO for Position, and BULK INSERT for the Products and Employee.
   If You want to Insert Your values, You have to Insert them by:

   Examples: